LordKyusio/gdemucdiformatter/README.md

 ## simple script for formatting Dreamcast images

 ## Usage
-Place you cdi images into INPUT folder
+Place you cdi, iso and gdi images into INPUT folder

+GDI files (track.*) for specific image must be in the same folder as *.gdi

 Install Python 3.10